Cameron Diaz

 Cameron Michelle Diaz (born August 30, 1972) is an American actress.
-Prolific in both comedy and drama, her films have grossed over $3 billion in the U.S. box-office.
+Prolific in both comedy and drama, her films have grossed over $3 billion at the U.S. box-office.
 Her output of romantic comedies in the late 1990s and early 2000s established her as a prominent sex symbol and one of Hollywood's most bankable stars, and in 2013, Diaz was named the highest-paid actress over 40.
 She has received various accolades, including nominations for a British Academy Film Award and four Golden Globe Awards.

-Born in San Diego, California, Diaz was raised in Long Beach.
-While still in high school, she signed a modeling contract with Elite Model Management.
-Diaz made her film debut at age 21 in the comedy The Mask (1994).
-Following a supporting role in the romantic comedy My Best Friend's Wedding (1997), she starred as the titular character in the Farrelly brothers' comedy There's Something About Mary (1998), which brought her increased fame and her first Golden Globe nomination.
-Diaz's following two projects—the sports drama Any Given Sunday and Spike Jonze's fantasy film Being John Malkovich (both 1999)—earned her recognition as a dramatic actress.
+While still in high school, Diaz signed a modeling contract with Elite Model Management.
+She made her film debut at age 21 in the comedy The Mask (1994).
+Following a supporting role in the romantic comedy My Best Friend's Wedding (1997), Diaz's fame grew when starring as the titular character in the 1998 comedy There's Something About Mary (1998).
+She also gained recognition as a dramatic actress the following year for her roles in the sports drama Any Given Sunday and the fantasy film Being John Malkovich.

-Diaz received praise for her supporting roles in Cameron Crowe's Vanilla Sky (2001) and Martin Scorsese's Gangs of New York (2002) and had greater commercial success in the action comedy Charlie's Angels (2000) and its 2003 sequel, as well as for voicing Princess Fiona in the Shrek franchise since 2001.
+Diaz received praise for her supporting roles in Vanilla Sky (2001) and Gangs of New York (2002) and had greater commercial success in the action comedy Charlie's Angels (2000) and its 2003 sequel, as well as for voicing Princess Fiona in the Shrek franchise since 2001.
 Her subsequent films include the comedies In Her Shoes (2005), The Holiday (2006), What Happens in Vegas (2008), Knight and Day (2010), The Green Hornet (2011), and Bad Teacher (2011).
-After starring in three successful comedies in 2014The Other Woman, Sex Tape and AnnieDiaz retired from acting to focus on her family, but made a return to the profession with the action comedy Back in Action (2025).
+After starring in three comedies in 2014The Other Woman, Sex Tape and AnnieDiaz retired from acting to focus on her family, but made a return to the profession with the action comedy Back in Action (2025).

 Diaz has also written two health books: The Body Book (2013), a New York Times bestseller, and The Longevity Book (2016).
 Her personal life has drawn media attention throughout the course of her career, mostly regarding her relationships and fashion choices.
-In 2015, Diaz married Good Charlotte guitarist Benji Madden; they have two children via surrogate.
+In 2015, Diaz married Good Charlotte guitarist Benji Madden.
+Madden and Diaz have parented three children, all as a result of surrogacy.